rhydlewis/omnivisualiser/README.md

 Tools to help visualise OmniFocus in different formats.

-## OPMLExport
+## OExport

-OPMLExport provides a simple method to export all active folders, projects and tasks as OPML.
+OExport allows you to export all active folders, projects and tasks as OPML.
 It requires rb-appscript and builder (installable with rubygems).

 ### Notes